orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 **Changes applied to what structure**
-  // TODO: Alterations on original structure or on altered or on copy ..
   // TODO: Indexes relative to what?
 The original structure probably, or the applied filter?
 Or which filter?